TeachinArt.com

 • Learn more about each element that defines a teapot.

-• Explore designing techniques for teapots.
+• Explore designing techniques for making functional clay teapots.

 Pinching a teapot

-• Basic pinching techniques.
+• Basic clay pinching techniques.

 • How to measure clay thickness.